asyrjasalo/RESTinstance/README.rst

 Acceptance tests
 ~~~~~~~~~~~~~~~~

-The ``testapi/`` is built on `mountebank <https://www.mbtest.org>`__.
+The ``testapi/`` is built on top of `mountebank <https://www.mbtest.org>`__.
 You can monitor requests and responses at `localhost:2525 <http://localhost:2525/imposters>`__

-To start the test API in ``docker-compose`` (on background) and run acceptance tests:
+To start the test API in ``docker-compose`` (daemonized) and run acceptance tests:

 ::

     make atest

-For the best level of isolation, the Docker container with Robot Framework and
+For the best level of isolation, the Docker container both with Robot Framework and
-the library is recreated each time the command is ran (more on the next chapter).
+the library is recreated each time the command is ran (more in the next chapter).

 If Docker (Compose) is not available, use ``npm`` to install
 `mountebank <http://www.mbtest.org>`__ and run the very same test API: